Boost Sales Opportunities by Outsourcing Your Pre- and Post- Trade Show Calls

 Calling in Advance of a Trade Show

-If you fail to connect before an event, and instead rely on your prospects passing by at the right time noticing what it is that you have to offer, and being able to relate it to one of their business needs or potential business needs, your chances of meeting each other are diminished.
+Failing to connect before an event, and instead rely on your prospects passing by at the right time noticing what it is that you have to offer, is a common mistake and should be avoided.

 If you want to walk away with real, qualified opportunities, then you have to make calls in advance and put meetings on the calendar.